-- The clock will display "0:00" on the display, but the first zero (the units of hours) will change between "0", "1" and "8".
+- The clock will display "0:00", but the first zero (the units of hours) will change between "0", "1" and "8".
 It would appear that the clock is waiting for the marker bits at seconds 59 and 00 so that it "knows" where the timecode frame is to begin.
 After first "seeing" the two back-to-back marker bits, it waits for the next minute for them to appear again before starting to "download" the time code.

 - After at least one minute, the "minutes" digits will start counting up, 00-59, with the hours digit showing "0", "1", or "8".
 The "0" indicates a "zero" bit in the received time code while the "1" is a binary "one."
 The "8" represents one of the marker bits that is sent to help the clock synchronize the framing of the time code that it is downloading.

 - The clock seems to download two full minutes of time code - and then it seems to stop downloading again, waiting to synchronize itself to the marker bits at seconds 59 and 00.
 This usually seems to take two minutes or so.